asyed9394/RideSharing_Data_Analysis/README.md

 The analysis includes :
 - Analysis of how weekly fare varies by city type during the first four months of 2019.
-- Analysze different metrics e.g Volume (Rides,drivers, fare,and averge fare by driver and ride)
+- Analysze different metrics by city type e.g Volume (Rides,drivers, fare,and averge fare by driver and ride)

 ## Resources
 - Data source: